hannobraun/hanno.braun-odw.eu/content/notes/code-cad-applications/index.md

 Disadvantages:
 - Uses a custom language that can be very weird, for example around variable scoping, or the implicit nature of geometry.
 - Limited feature set.
-Let's you generate geometry based on constructive solid geometry, but offers little else.
+Lets you generate geometry based on constructive solid geometry, but offers little else.
 - Built-in library that is very basic.
-3rd-party libraries are available, but need to be managed manually by copying files around.
-It can also be hard to figure out what is suitable to your needs.
+3rd-party libraries are available, but need to be managed manually, by copying files around.
+It can also be hard to figure out which ones are suitable to your needs.

-I've done most of my CAD modelling with OpenSCAD.
+I've done most of my CAD modeling with OpenSCAD.
 Overall, I'm not too fond of it, but I still keep coming back to it, and it's the one I compare all the others to, which says a lot.

 ### libfive Studio

-{{ ext_link(url="https://libfive.com/studio/", text="libfive Studio") }} seems less well-known than OpenSCAD, but looks promising.
+{{ ext_link(url="https://libfive.com/studio/", text="libfive Studio") }} seems less well-known than OpenSCAD.
 It is built on the libfive kernel, and made by the same author.

 Advantages:
-- Looks really good on paper.
 - Supports limited editing through the GUI.
-- Comes with support for Guile and Python as modelling languages.
+- Comes with support for Guile and Python as modeling languages.
-- Seems to do a great job rendering sharp corners, which is not a given when using function representation.
+- Seems to do a great job rendering sharp edges, which is not a given when using function representation.

 Disadvantages:
-- Haven't used it seriously yet, so unclear how good it really is.
+- Limited feature set.
+Not much there beyond Constructive Solid Geometry.
+- Editor is lacking lots of small convenience features compared to more powerful editors.
 - Only supports exporting to STL.
 - Not as widely packaged as OpenSCAD, and compiling it yourself can be problematic.

-I'm currently looking to get into it more, maybe using it as my main CAD program going forward.
+I've used it {{ ext_link(text="for one project", url="https://github.com/hannobraun/prusa-mini-enclosure") }} and it worked well enough.
+In the end, I found no good reason to keep using it over OpenSCAD.

 ### CadQuery

 {{ ext_link(url="https://cadquery.readthedocs.io/", text="CadQuery") }} is written in Python and based on OCCT.

 Advantages:
-- Looks really good on paper.
-- Uses Python as the modelling language.
+- Uses Python as the modeling language.
 - Based on OCCT, which is more advanced than OpenSCAD's CGAL.

 Disadvantages:
 - Haven't used it yet.
 - Not as widely packaged as OpenSCAD.

+I tried to use it on multiple occasions, but it's not packaged for Arch Linux (which is what I use), and compiling it from source always failed for one reason or another.

 ### ImplicitCAD